John Selman: Death

-On the night of April 5, 1896, Selman was killed in a shootout by US Marshal George Scarborough.
-The two men were playing cards and argued.
-It has been alleged that the argument was over Selman killing Scarborough's good friend Bass Outlaw on that same date two years earlier.
-However, this is highly unlikely, as Scarborough and Selman were friendly for many years and Outlaw was generally disliked by the other Rangers – buried with no mourners present.
+On the night of April 5, 1896, Selman was killed in a shootout with US Marshal George Scarborough.
+Period newspaper accounts differ as to the exact nature of their bad blood; one account attributes it to an ongoing gambling dispute, while another states that Selman (who was tastefully described as having lived a "stormy life") had become an unpredictably violent drunk after the publicity and controversy of killing John Wesley Hardin.
+It was also widely speculated that Scarborough resented Selman's killing of his old friend Bass Outlaw; given that Outlaw's last act was to kill one of his own fellow Marshals (and seriously wound Selman) in a drunken frenzy at a whorehouse, this seems an unlikely grudge to hold.

-Instead, it is far more likely that Scarborough's testimony when tried for killing Selman was truthful, to wit: John Jr. had fallen in love and eloped with a Mexican girl, whose father, an ambassador, disapproved.
+Instead, especially considering Old John's dedication to his son, it is far more likely that Scarborough's testimony when tried for killing Selman was truthful, to wit: John Selman Jr. (known as "Young John") had fallen in love and eloped with a Mexican girl, whose father, an ambassador, disapproved.
 When they were found the father had the younger Selman jailed in Juarez.
-On the night of his death, Selman Sr., who was drinking with Scarborough said he wanted to talk privately.
-According to Scarborough, they exited to the alley where Selman asked him to help spring Young John from the jail across the border the next morning.
-They discussed a time to meet and then Selman invited Scarborough back in to have a drink.
-Scarborough declined whereupon Selman exclaimed "You God damned son-of-a-bitch, I am going to kill you!"
+On the night of his death, Selman Sr., who was drinking with Scarborough, said he wanted to talk privately.
+According to Scarborough, they exited to the alley where Selman attempted to enlist him in a conspiracy to cross the border the next morning and stage a jail break to free Young John.
+Scarborough expressed sympathy but declined, stating "no bad breaks must be made in Juarez", whereupon Selman flew into a rage, exclaiming "You God damned son-of-a-bitch, I am going to kill you!"
 Selman drew first and Scarborough then shot him in self-defense.
 Selman died hours later.

 When it was found that Selman's gun was not at the scene Scarborough was arrested for murder.
 Just before his trial, a thief, Cole Belmont, was arrested and it was then discovered that he had Selman's gun.
 The thief said he saw the shooting and stole the gun before the crowd arrived.
 Scarborough was acquitted and released.

-Burial

-Selman was originally buried in an unmarked grave in the Catholic section of El Paso's Concordia Cemetery, although he was not known to be Roman Catholic.
-News reports of the day clearly state the burial was in the Catholic section.
-His grave marker, however, was placed in the middle of the Protestant section of the cemetery.